Artemis II: Humanity’s Lunar Homecoming is Happening Now

 Phase 1: Departure & Manual Handling

-• April 2, 2026 (Proximity Ops): Before leaving Earth’s vicinity, the crew performed a critical manual piloting demonstration.
-They used the spent ICPS (Upper Stage) as a target, proving that humans can manually dock and maneuver the 25-ton spacecraft in the event of automation failure.
+• April 2, 2026 (Proximity Ops): Before leaving Earth's vicinity, the crew performed a critical manual piloting demonstration.
+They used the spent ICPS (Upper Stage) as a target, proving that humans can manually maneuver the 25-ton spacecraft in the event of automation failure.

 Phase 2: The Deep Space Transit